 Interview Preparation: Be Positive, Interested, and Engaged

-No matter which side of the interview desk you sit on, you absolutely MUST prepare for your interview to make a great impression.
+No matter which side of the interview desk you sit on, you absolutely must use interview preparation to make a great impression.
 The employer has to be ready to explain why their organization and the position provide a great opportunity for the candidate; likewise, the candidate has to convince the potential employer why s/he’s the best person for the job.

-But is there such a thing as being TOO prepared?
+But is there such a thing as being TOO prepared with interview preparation?

 Maybe.
 Over-rehearsing responses can make you sound more like you’re reading a script than spontaneously answering a question.
 And when you’re focused on regurgitating memorized information, you can’t be fully mentally present – which can cause you to appear preoccupied or disingenuous.